Maximizing in-field adoption

-- Get hands on and take a few minutes to show people how to use the app: conduct a mock inspection, create a Task, mark-up a photo – and then make sure your crew is comfortable doing those things on their own
+Get right in there and take a few minutes to show people how to use the app: conduct a mock inspection, create a Task, mark-up a photo – and then make sure your crew is comfortable doing those things on their own.

-- Stick with it!
-Most people will pick up Bridgit right away, but some might be a bit slow.
+Stick with it!
+Most people will pick up Bridgit Field right away, but some might be a bit slow.
 Keep advocating, and be persistent.